Curriculum Modules in Offshore Wind Energy

 Available Modules

-The following offshore wind energy educational modules have been developed by Rutgers University faculty and staff.
-A brief description of each is provided below.
+Offshore wind energy educational modules have been developed by Rutgers University faculty and staff covering topics of business and economics; engineering; environment and ecosystems; and social sciences.
+A brief description of each module is provided below.

 Questions?